RolRodr/cbwizard/README.md

 ## Potential Improvements
-- Option to use the Google Sheets Template with a different walk through
+- Option to use the CSV Template with modified walkthrough
 - Edit CSV in browser
 - More Exhibit customization options
+- Ability to commit individual customizations

 Let me know if you have any other suggestions writing up an issue